 There is a lot of history packed into this museum, and it is perfect to know about the artifacts and exhibits of the region.
 You will be educated on the history of the Texas coast, and though there are two floors for the exhibits, it is a small place.
 The third and topmost floor gives expansive views of the Rockport Beach Texas, the Arts District, and the Marina.

 The four central themes of the museum are the History and Development of the Texas Seaports, maritime communities, maritime commerce along the Gulf of Mexico, History, and Technology of Offshore Petroleum Production, The Texas Seafood and Fishing Industry, and Exploration and Settlement History of the Texas Gulf Coast beginning with the Spanish and French.

 The Lighthouse Inn at Aransas Bay is an excellent place to stay while visiting this beach.
 They have an on-site restaurant, and the views from this place are terrific.
 The best nearby restaurants add to the charm of choosing this place to stay, and it is a convenient location for visitors wanting to go around the place.

 The Days Inn at Wyndham Rockport Texas is another good place to stay if you are at Rockport Texas because most of the attractions are minutes away from here.

 In The End

-Rockport Beach Texas is a good choice if you want to travel somewhere during spring or summer break.
+This beach is a good choice if you want to travel somewhere during spring or summer break.
 This Texas beach has a lot to offer to those looking for fun and excitement.
-Though Hurricane Harvey had caused a lot of destruction to many areas, it has become a thing of the past, and most places are back after being reconstructed.
+Though Hurricane Harvey caused a lot of destruction to many areas, it has become a thing of the past, and most places are back after being reconstructed.

 In case you like the article, here is something more.